-Spying on your Spouse – Recording, Email Intercepting and GPS Tracking in Virginia Divorce
+Spying on your Spouse in Virginia – Recording, Email Intercepting and GPS Tracking in Virginia Divorce

 Spying on your Spouse – Recording, Email Intercepting and GPS Tracking in Virginia Divorce.
 I am often asked questions about spying on a spouse: “can I record my spouse?”, “can I read my spouse’s emails?” or “can I put a GPS on my spouse’s car?”
 The answers to these questions can be surprisingly complex and often extraordinarily fact-dependent.
 Federal and state laws may come into play.
-Moreover, this area of law is constantly changing as new technologies emerge to facilitate this form of espionage.
+See Virginia Code 19.2-62.
+Moreover, even if you are able to lawfully obtain this material, you may not be able to use it in court.
+See Virginia Code 18.2-420.2.
+This area of law is constantly changing as new technologies emerge to facilitate this form of espionage.
 Below is a brief summary of some general rules to consider.
 Like all of the posts on this blog, the information provided is NO SUBSTITUTE for consulting with an attorney.

 Whether the issue is child custody, infidelity or domestic violence, an audio recording can often be quite helpful.
 Before making such a recording, however, it is advisable to speak with an attorney.